 The most common reason for children becoming looked after is because of abuse and/or neglect; as well as/or other significant complexities or adversity in their and their family’s life.
 They are more vulnerable to harm/further harm and may face barriers to attendance, learning, behaviour and mental health.

 We ensure that appropriate staff members have access to the information they need in relation to a child’s looked after legal status, contact and care arrangements to ensure that they are aware of their greater level of vulnerability and ensure their educational outcomes are promoted.
-We have an appointed designated teacher.
+We have an appointed Designated teacher.
 They work closely with the DSL and the local authority; including the allocated social worker or Personal Advisor; as well as the Virtual School to promote the educational achievement of registered pupils who are/have been looked after in line with Statutory guidance - Designated teacher for looked-after and previously looked-after children; and where required respond to safeguarding concerns.

 Children who are absent from or are not in receipt of full-time education